flsafe/spellchecker/README.md

     ./check

-## To produce test spelling errors
+## To produce spelling errors

     ruby test.rb

-## To run test spelling errors on spell checker
+## To feed spelling errors to the spell checker

     ruby test.rb | ./check